Barashin/collab-workflows/workflows/workflow-003/README.md

 1. **File Mounting**: Silva mounts outputs from upstream nodes to the current node's working directory.
 Scripts check both the root directory and `outputs/` subdirectory to handle different mounting patterns.

 2. **Ligand Preparation**: The `node_05_prepare_ligands.py` script prepares all ligands (library + real_ligand) using Open Babel and RDKit.
-It adds hydrogens with pH 7.4 consideration for proper protonation state, assigns Gasteiger charges, generates 3D structures, and minimizes energy.
+It adds hydrogens with pH 7.4 consideration for proper protonation state, assigns Gasteiger charges, generates 3D structures, and minimizes energy. **Timeout handling**: Each ligand processing is limited to 60 seconds (30 seconds per step) to prevent workflow hanging.
+Ligands exceeding the timeout are automatically skipped.
 Failed preparations are logged but don't stop the workflow.

+3. **Real Ligand Download**: The `node_04_real_ligand_addition.py` script downloads the real ligand SDF file directly from RCSB PDB database using the `ligand_name` specified in `global_params.json`.
+This eliminates the dependency on `3-docking_preparation` for the real ligand file.

+4. **Ligand Selection**: When multiple ligands with the same name are found in the PDB file, the workflow automatically selects the first one.
+The ligand selection is based on `ligand_name` from `global_params.json`, which is used both for downloading the real ligand and for generating the docking configuration.

+5. **Chain Selection**: By default, all protein chains are included in the docking preparation.
+To use specific chains, set the `CHAIN_ID` environment variable (e.g., `export CHAIN_ID=A` or `export CHAIN_ID=A,B`).

-3. **Protein Cleaning**: PDBFixer may remove cofactors (like NAD) during cleaning.
+6. **Protein Cleaning**: PDBFixer may remove cofactors (like NAD) during cleaning.
 The workflow handles this by preserving important cofactors when possible.

-4. **Docking Configuration**: The `config.txt` file is generated automatically based on the real ligand's coordinates.
-You can manually edit it to adjust the docking search space.
+7. **Docking Configuration**: The `config.txt` file is generated automatically based on the real ligand's coordinates from `global_params.json`.
+The ligand is selected based on `ligand_name`, and if multiple ligands with the same name are found, the first one is used.
+You can manually edit `config.txt` to adjust the docking search space.

-5. **SMINA Path**: In Docker containers, SMINA is located at `/usr/local/bin/smina`.
+8. **SMINA Path**: In Docker containers, SMINA is located at `/usr/local/bin/smina`.
 For local testing on macOS, a local `smina.osx.12` binary is used if available.

 ---